agrc/auditor/README.md

 * Sets the flag to 'Allow others to export to different formats', which opens up GDB downloads in Open Data
 * Marks the item as Authoritative

-It also validates the tags (proper-case tags, don't repeat words found in the title) for *all* Feature Service items in the user's folders, regardless if they are found in the metatables or not.
+Additionally, it also checks the tags (proper-case tags, remove unnecessary tags) regardless if the item(s) are found in the metatables or not.

 ### What Items Does it Check?

-`auditor` checks all the Feature Service items in a user's folders.
+`auditor` will either check the items specified on the command line, or if none are specified it will check all the Feature Service items in a user's folders.
 It does this by getting a list of the user's folders and then searching for any Feature Services in each folder (including the root directory).

 Because a user's folder only holds items that they own, it effectively checks all the user's Feature Service items.
 However, be aware of the distinction of all the Feature Services in a user's folders vs all a user's Feature Services in case you run into a weird edge case.